WebMechanix/SimpleConsent/README.md

 # SimpleConsent

-**⚠️ This project is in active development.** A proper release will be tagged when ready.
-There are likely bugs and missing features at this point in time.

 ### ⚠️ Legal Disclaimer! ⚠️

 **The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations are not a substitute for proper legal counsel**.